 Casual attendance is welcome for those who do not want to earn a certificate.
 Each module stands on its own, while being related to the whole.
 As long as space is available, you are welcome to come along and learn from our expert presenters.
 You will receive the same reading material and links to view beforehand.
 See our fees page for costs.
-If you start by attending casually and then decide you want to join the year long program and earn your certificate, an additional fee of $100 will be required to cover design project mentorship fees.
+If you start by attending casually and then decide you want to join the year long program and earn your certificate, there may be an additional $100 fee to cover design project mentorship fees.

 From where does the course material come?

-Our course, like all PDC courses world wide are based on Bill Mollison’s classic “Permaculture, A Designer’s Manual” It’s a great book, however many people find it dense and a bit hard to read.
+Permaculture Design Certificate courses (PDC) vary by country and by region.
+This is because permaculture is a general theory that is designed to be adapted to local environments.
+The Plenty Permaculture PDC course is weighted for the BOP climate /soils.
+Our course, like many PDC courses world wide are based on Bill Mollison’s classic “Permaculture, A Designer’s Manual” It’s a great book, however many people find it dense and a bit hard to read.
 There are many more recent books, blogs and DVDs that are easier to follow based on Bill’s and David Holmgren’s pioneering permaculture ideas and solutions.
 We include the best and most engaging of these in your study materials on module days.
-We have different presenters for each module, experts in their fields.
-As we design the day with them, we ask for recommendations of books, articles and links.
-Often the presenters make their original power point presentations available after the module.
+We have different local presenters for each module, experts in their fields.

 What is the design project?

 It is your chance to apply what you have learned to a real life project.
-It encapsulates and summarizes what you have learned in the course, and is presented on the final module.
+It encapsulates what you have learned in the course, and is presented on the final module day.
 It gives you a chance to work on a real design meaningful to you- your own property, your local park, a family property, an educational program at your school, for instance.

-FYI, you don’t have to design by yourself if you’d prefer to design with your partner or as part of a team.
-You’ll have 15-30 minutes to present your design on graduation day.
+You don’t have to design your first by yourself.
+You are welcome to design with your partner or as part of a team.
+You’ll have 15-20 minutes to present your design on graduation day.
 If you are not comfortable presenting in front of a group, you may present your design to Neville and Catherine privately.
 Note – this is purely a project in designing, implementation is not required to earn your certificate.

 Designs have been presented as power points, video, hand drawn on paper or plastic or transparency paper, models in wood, play dough, and other materials.